Paul Runyan: Professional career

-Master teacher
+Instructor

 Runyan's teaching prowess led many top pros to him over his 75 years of teaching, including Gene Littler, Phil Rodgers, Chuck Courtney, Frank Beard, Jim Ferree and Mickey Wright.
 Golf Magazine wrote: "... since the late 1930s, he has probably been the most influential short game instructor.
 Untold thousands have been taught his methods for putting and chipping."
 Runyan wrote an influential book outlining his short-game methods, The Short Way to Lower Scoring.

-He appears as a contestant on the 25th October 1950 edition of You Bet Your Life where he tells an anecdote of hitting a spectator with his ball and in another competition his partner hits the same man.
+He appeared as a contestant on the October 25, 1950, edition of You Bet Your Life where he tells an anecdote of hitting a spectator with his ball and in another competition his partner hits the same man.

+Runyan was the first head golf professional at Sahalee Country Club in Sammamish, Washington and served from 1968 to 1971.
+He also attended the 1998 PGA Championship held at Sahalee.

 In 2000, he completed the annual Par 3 competition held one day before the Masters at the age of 91.

+Personal life

-He died in Palm Springs, California.
+In 2002, Runyan died in Palm Springs, California.

-Honors